L'Occitane Shea Butter Ultra Rich Comforting Cream Review

 Review

-Results you may expect from using L'Occitane Shea Butter Ultra Rich Comforting Cream:
+Does L'Occitane Shea Butter Ultra Rich Comforting Cream Work?

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a moderate humectancy of 4.9 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈4.0%), and a maximum occlusivity of 10 out of 10, mainly due to the high content of Butyrospermum Parkii (Shea) Butter (est. ≈25.0%) and Dimethicone (est. ≈2.0%).